ezQuake/ezquake.github.io-OBSOLETE/docs/guides/voice-support.md

 Also:

-- connect to an server which supports voice comms (mvdsv & )
+- connect to an server which supports voice comms (modern mvdsv & FTE servers)
 - NOT connect via Qizmo

 To be able to also send voice, set `/cl_voip_send 1`